 1. Wash Them First

-Before you put them in a sterilizer, you first need to make sure your baby’s pacifier has been washed well.
-Fill up a clean sink with hot, soapy water.
-If your kitchen sink hasn’t been cleaned for a while, get out a clean bowl and fill that with the soapy water instead.
+Before putting them in a sterilizer, you first need to wash your baby’s pacifiers.
+Fill a clean sink with hot, soapy water.
+If your kitchen sink hasn’t been cleaned for a while, use a clean bowl instead.
 You don’t want to risk introducing more germs than you’re getting rid of.

 2. Inspect Them